 - Add-ins: switch up the types of seeds or sprouts to whatever you have on hand.

 - Mandarins: if you prefer to use orange segments rather than mandarin or clementine pieces, that works just as well.

-If you want to add a little more protein for a lunch add some quinoa and you’re not vegan, toss in a hard boiled egg.
+If you want to add a little more protein for a lunch or light dinner, add some quinoa and if you’re not vegan, toss in a hard boiled egg.
 It doesn’t need it, with roasted chickpeas, hemp, and sprouts already in the salad, but if you have a long day it doesn’t hurt.

 - 2 medium yellow beets